Caesar-8C/Traffic-Sign-Classifier/README.md

 ## Project Description

+### Dataset

+German Traffic Sign Dataset: http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset

+This dataset contains 43 classes of German traffic signs.
+Each sample contains an image and its label.
+The images are cropped to contain mostly the sign, but some background is present.
+Images are taken in different light conditions and the signs vary in blurriness.

 ### Data Augmentation

 To train a neural network one needs a large dataset and no dataset is large enough.